 Sometimes a lack of retirement savings is caused by mismanaged income.
 It’s common to get caught up in everyday frivolous spending that seems harmless but causes major savings deficits over the years.

-You can also increase your income by selling stuff you have and don’t necessarily need, and then taking that cash and using it to fund your 401k or other retirement accounts.
+Then take that cash and use it to fund your 401k or other retirement accounts.

-It’s important to remember however that as you increase your income, you need to be sure to take that extra money and target it all toward retirement savings.
+However, it’s important to remember that as you increase your income, you need to be sure to take that extra money and target it all toward retirement savings.

 It might be tempting to use it for fun stuff like vacations and new and shiny things – especially if you’ve been living on a tight budget for a long period of time.

-After that time is up you’ll likely see a significant increase in your retirement savings that will help ensure you won’t be struggling to live in your later years.
+After that time is up, you’ll likely see a significant increase in your retirement savings.
+That increase will help ensure you won’t be struggling to live in your later years.

 3. Just Do It

 Remember the old Nike “Just Do It” commercials?
 The point of it was to get consumers to put on their Nike tennis shoes and get out there and exercise.